sugaryourcoffee/monitoring/docs/ganglia.md

 * Add the cluster name
 * Set the UDP send channel
 * Set the UDP receive channel
+* Set the TCP accept channel

 The configuration of *gmetad* has to be done in *gmetad.conf* as outlined below.

 * Add a data source for each cluster

-Before we move on some background information about the connection between *gmond* and *gmetad*. *gmond* sends and accepts data per default on port 8649.
+Before we move on some background information about the connection between *gmond* and *gmetad*. *gmond* sends and accepts, over the UDP send and receive channel, data per default on port 8649.
 That is we have to configure the send and receive port in *gmond*, which is port 8649.
 In *gmetad* we have to configure over which port the data source can be connected to, this is also 8649.
+The TCP accept channel is where *gmond* reports the cluster state to *gmetad*.

 #### Configure *gmond*
 Open up `/etc/ganglia/gmond.conf` and change the content as follows.
 The parts to change are in different positions within the file, so a search would be convenient.

-First we look *cluster {* and change the name to "Monitoring" as our Ganglia server belongs to the monitoring cluster.
+First we look up *cluster {* and change the name to "Monitoring" as our Ganglia server belongs to the monitoring cluster.

     cluster {
      name = "Monitoring"
     }

-Next look for *udp_send_channel {* and add the *private_network* address and the *forwarded_port* we have configured in the Vagrant file.
+Next look for *udp_send_channel {* and add the following content which might be already in place.
+We are using *multicast* for the communication within the cluster.

     udp_send_channel {
-      host = 192.168.33.10
+      mcast_join = 239.2.11.71
       port = 8649
+      ttl = 1
+    }

+We also have to configure how to receive data from the cluster this server is in.
+Search for *udp_recv_channel {* and add this content.

+    udp_recv_channel {
+      mcast_join = 239.2.11.71
+      port = 8649
+      bind = 239.2.11.71
     }

 We have to define a port over that *gmetad* can communicate with *gmond*. this